sandeepparekh/urlshortener/README.md

 ### UrlRedirect
 Date in this table is consumed by URL redirect module.
 First three characters of Shor Url Code are used as `PartitionKey` and 6 character `Short Url Code` is used as `RowKey`.
 This optimized the retrieval of Long url from short code while doing redirect.

+## Scaling
+Both UI and redirector scale out if Average CPU% goes over 70%.
+Max scale count is 10, min is 1.

 ## Caching
 Url short code and long URL are stored as a Key/Value pair in Azure Cache for Redis for 7 days before they expire.